whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

-## Chapter 5: Why Doesn't Everybody Live in a Beautiful Way?
+## Chapter 5: Why Doesn't Everybody Live in This Beautiful Way?

 For years, I studied beautiful traditional cultures like the Lakota and Potawatomi, and I wondered what they have or had in common.
 In traditional stories from all these healthy cultures, just like I had seen with the Ashaninka, they seem to avoid crime without having any police or prisons.
 Integrity and generosity are pervasive, and they have leaders that people actually want to follow.
 It's normal for people to accept deep responsibility to treat each other and the Earth in a good way.
 Why do some cultures have these beautiful qualities?